 Prioritise Directors and Officers Cover

-Board members and trustees can be held personally liable for governance failures.
-D&O cover protects their personal assets and makes it easier to recruit quality board volunteers.
-Many experienced professionals will not join a board that lacks D&O insurance.
+Board members and committee members can be held personally liable for governance failures.
+D&O cover protects their personal assets and makes it easier to recruit experienced board volunteers.
+Many qualified professionals will not join a board that lacks D&O insurance.

 2